operator-framework/operator-sdk/website/content/en/docs/kubebuilder/operator-scope.md

 watchNamespace, err := getWatchNamespace() if err != nil {
     setupLog.Error(err, "unable to get WatchNamespace, " +
-        "the manager will watch and manage resources in all cluster") }
+       "the manager will watch and manage resources in all namespaces") }

 mgr, err := ctrl.NewManager(ctrl.GetConfigOrDie(), ctrl.Options{